 ITA’s mechanical engineering department, led by Professor Dr. Luiz Góes, conducts research on topics related to current industrial needs.
 One of these topics was braking-system performance and the antiskid technology in normal and failure modes, realized with Mario Maia Neto PhD candidate at the ITA.

-Provided with the Academic bundle for the course and the free student version of Simcenter Amesim is a great opportunity according to him.
+The Institution uses both the Academic bundle for the course and the free student version of Simcenter Amesim.
 Indeed “providing the students with a bundle of advanced software tools such as Simcenter Amesim has made a big difference.
-Opening access to the basic features of the multi-physics energy port environment simulation in the Student Edition of Simcenter Amesim has been a great way for Siemens PLM Software to introduce the students to the important features of this advanced simulation methodology.”
+Opening access to the basic features of the multi-physics energy port environment simulation in the Student Edition of Simcenter Amesim is great way to introduce our students to the important features and methodology”

 Read the full article on the use of the Simcenter Amesim at the Aeronautics Institute of Technology.